Tesco kicks off fightback with cost cuts and asset sales

 There were signs that early moves to cut the prices of some core staples such as vegetables over Christmas were working, with UK like-for-like sales falling a smaller-than-expected 0.5 percent versus a 4.4 percent drop in the previous three months.

 Tesco said it had appointed Goldman Sachs to explore options for Dunnhumby, which could include a stock market flotation or a sale.
-Analysts value the business at 1 million to 2 billion pounds.
+Analysts value the business at 1-2 billion pounds.

 It also said it had sold its Blinkbox digital entertainment service and Tesco Broadband to TalkTalk for an undisclosed sum.